3 Circuit Elements

 Temperature Variation of Resistance

 The resistivity of all materials depends on temperature.
 Some even become superconductors (zero resistivity) at very low temperatures.
 (See Figure 2.)
 Conversely, the resistivity of conductors increases with increasing temperature.
 Since the atoms vibrate more rapidly and over larger distances at higher temperatures, the electrons moving through a metal make more collisions, effectively making the resistivity higher.
-Semiconductors, on the other hand, have resistivities which decrease with increasing temperature.
-They become better conductors at higher temperature, because increased thermal agitation increases the number of free charges available to carry current.
+Semiconductors, on the other hand, have resistivities that decrease with increasing temperature.
+They become better conductors at higher temperatures because increased thermal agitation increases the number of free charges available to carry current.
 This property of decreasing with temperature is also related to the type and amount of impurities present in the semiconductors.

-The resistance of an object also depends on temperature, since is directly proportional to .
-For a cylinder we know , and so, if and do not change greatly with temperature, will have the same temperature dependence as .
-(Examination of the coefficients of linear expansion shows them to be about two orders of magnitude less than typical temperature coefficients of resistivity, and so the effect of temperature on and is about two orders of magnitude less than on .)
+is about two orders of magnitude less than on .)
 Numerous thermometers are based on the effect of temperature on resistance.
-(See Figure 3.)
+(See Figure 2.)
 One of the most common is the thermistor, a semiconductor crystal with a strong temperature dependence, the resistance of which is measured to obtain its temperature.
-The device is small, so that it quickly comes into thermal equilibrium with the part of a person it touches.
+The device is small, so it quickly comes into thermal equilibrium with the part of a person it touches.

 PhET Explorations: Resistance in a Wire